ShayManor/ShayManor/README.md

 </tr>
 </table>

+Currently focused on applications of AI in autonomous racing.

 <!--
 **shaymanor/shaymanor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.